Gravitational memory meets astrophysical environments: exploring a new frontier through osculations: Acknowledgements

 The research of S.K. is funded by National Post-Doctoral Fellowship (Grant No. PDF/2023/000369) from the ANRF (formerly SERB), Department of Science and Technology (DST), Government of India.
-A.C. is funded by Chinese Postdoctoral Fellowship (Grant No. 202504) through the Department of Astronomy, Tsinghua University in Beijing of the People's Republic of China.
+AC is funded by Beijing Natural Science Foundation (BNSF) International Scientists Project (Grant No. IS25033) and also from a postdoctoral fellowship (Grant No. 202504) through the Department of Astronomy, Tsinghua University.
+A.C. would also like to acknowledge the support of European Union's Horizon Europe research and innovation programme under grant agreement No 101131928, project ACME.
 A.B. is supported by the Core Research Grant (CRG/2023/005112) by the Department of Science and Technology Science and Anusandhan National Research Foundation (formerly SERB), Government of India.
 A.B thank the speakers of ``Testing Aspects General Relativity-IV" for the illuminating discussion.
 A.B. also acknowledges the associateship program of the Indian Academy of Science, Bengaluru.
 R.K.S. acknowledges the support in part by the International Center for Theoretical Sciences (ICTS) for participating in the program Beyond the Horizon: Testing the black hole paradigm (code: ICTS/BTH2025/03).
-Authors also acknowledge Srijit Bhattacharjee, Abhishek Sharma and Divya Tahelyani for useful discussions.
+Authors also acknowledge Srijit Bhattacharjee, Abhishek Sharma and Divya Tahelyani for useful discussions.\\ \resumetoc